24. 35 kilometres of water pipes

-Finland is supporting the reconstruction and development of the Gazan water and energy infrastructure in cooperation with the World Bank and seven other countries.
-Over the past few years, a total of 35 kilometres of water pipes have been laid in the territory, while 41 kilometres of pipes have been repaired.
-Wastewater treatment plants have been improved so that 78,5 per cent of all wastewater can now be purified.
-Preparations have been launched to construct a large seawater desalination plant and to start a new wastewater treatment plant.
+Finland has supported the reconstruction and development of the Gazan water and energy infrastructure in cooperation with the World Bank and seven other countries from 2013.
+In 2012–2017 a total of 35 kilometres of water pipes were laid in the territory, while 41 kilometres of pipes were repaired.
+Wastewater treatment plants were improved so that 78,5 per cent of all wastewater can now be purified.
+Preparations to construct a large seawater desalination plant started.
+Plans to start a new wastewater treatment plant were created.
 The work will benefit all 1,8 million residents of the territory.

 Photo: Lehtikuva/Reuters/Mohammed Salem, graphics: Juho Hiilivirta